eigenfoo/old-eigenfoo.github.io/_posts/2020-05-23-transformers-in-nlp.md

      we are still making meaningful advances with the same architecture.
-In fact, it is still an open question how and why Transformers perform as well as they do: there is an open field of research focusing on answering this question for BERT (since BERT has been uniquely) called
+In fact, it is still an open question how and why Transformers perform as well as they do: there is an open field of research focusing on answering this question for BERT (since BERT has been uniquely successful model) called [BERTology](https://huggingface.co/transformers/bertology.html).
-     [BERTology](https://huggingface.co/transformers/bertology.html).

 1. It was never a question of _whether_ NLP systems would follow computer vision's model